 Book an appointment today to see what treatment options are available near you

-Sometimes headaches have underlying causes, and treatment of the headache involves treating the cause.
-People often worry that headaches are caused by serious disease, or by high blood pressure.
-Both of these are extremely uncommon causes of headache - indeed high blood pressure usually causes no symptoms at all.
+Sometimes headaches have underlying causes and treatment of the headache involves treating the cause.
+People often worry that headaches are caused by serious disease or by high blood pressure.
+Both of these are very uncommon causes of headache; high blood pressure usually causes no symptoms at all.

 Chemicals, drugs and substance withdrawal

-Headaches can be due to a substance, or its withdrawal - for example:
+Headaches can be due to a substance, or its withdrawal, Some examples are: